YuriGor/mongoose-slug-updater/README.md

 # mongoose-slug-updater

-Mongoose plugin for creating and updating slugs based on mongoose schema fields.
+Mongoose plugin for creating and updating slugs based on mongoose schema fields.<br>
-Operations `save`, `update`, `updateOne`, `updateMany` and `findOneAndUpdate` are supported both for creation and modifying.
+Operations `save`, `update`, `updateOne`, `updateMany` and `findOneAndUpdate` are supported both for creation and modifying.<br>
-Nested documents and arrays supported too with relative/absolute path to any field of the document.
+Nested documents and arrays supported too with relative/absolute path to any field of the document.<br>
 For example you can create a slug based on a document's title and author's name: _my-post-title-slim-shady_, or unique slugs based on just the title: _my-post-title-Nyiy4wW9l_.

 Update operators support and nested unique slugs coming soon.